MMans99/Work-Load-Allocation-Model/README.md

-# Work-Allocation-Model
+# Work-Load Allocation Model
-Work Allocation Model for University Faculty Members
+Work Load Allocation Model for University Faculty Members

 Extremly handy and useful for Universities that deal with work allocation model distrubution profiles.